 We also landscaped the area in front of the bedroom windows.
 Before, the rhododendrons were overgrown and the flower bed cut crazily across from the “front door” area with grass in front, which looked very odd with the circular drive.
 We removed the rhodies, and moved a lacecap hydrangea (which got huge the year after the picture above was taken) from in front of a window to the center where it could grow as big as it wanted.
 We brought the landscaping all the way to the driveway to echo the right side and planted low growing boxwood under the windows as well as more of the same cottage flowers from the other side of the entry walk.
 The broken concrete path goes through this section, too, next to the birdbath.

 We also removed the shutters (I really don’t care for shutters that are smaller than the windows…) and replaced the wimpy molding with wider pine 1×2’s painted white.

 I’m ending this with a view of our almost-finished garage, which I am really happy about after living for four years without garage or basement for storage.
 It was started July of 2008, when we hired the floor, sides and roof done before taking over to finish it by ourselves.
 Sigh.
 I sure wish DIY projects didn’t take so long. (update: you can see the finished garage in this post about painting our house, yeah!).

-In our defense, we did redo two bathrooms at the same time, and they are mostly done ( happy to say that you can see them here!).
+In our defense, we did redo two bathrooms at the same time, and they are mostly done.
 And we love our remodeled ranch to farmhouse cottage – no matter how long it takes, it’s great to be in a space that fits us!